Iron Maiden(EMI - 1980)

 Seventh Son of a Seventh Son(EMI - 1988)

 A concept album that passes itself off as a normal release due to the independent nature of the songs.
 The compositions are epic in scope and sound though, making this into a favorite for many fans and considered by many as the last piece of brilliance from the Maiden golden years.
 Maturity and complex development grace the songs, enhanced by the trademarked galloping sound and dynamic, energetic deliveries.
-The synths are barely noticable most of the time yet they add a lot to the music and are used well.
+The synths are barely noticeable most of the time yet they add a lot to the music and are used well.
 Can I Play with Madness and The Evil that Men Do are the catchy hits of the album, all the rest being songs of the more complex sort, with the title track out-shining almost everything they have written so far in terms of operatic, epic, yet controlled structure and a very gripping development.
-Another classic.
+Another classic and better than Somewhere in Time.

 No Prayer for the Dying(EMI - 1990)